AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 ### <a name="switchView"></a>3.2 Switch between Overall-View and Day-View : `switchView` OR `sv`

-You can use this command to switch views from Overall-View to Day-View and vice versa, without having to click on the interface buttons.
+You can use this command to switch views from Overall-View to Day-View and vice versa, without having to click on buttons on the interface.

+**Format:**
 <box>

 Full: